 - Highly-decorated retired lieutenant colonel wounded during combat in Iraq resulting in the amputation of both legs

 - Awarded three Bronze Stars and a Purple Heart

 - Speaks passionately about the role of teamwork in any successful organization

 - Shares the keys to battling adversity and staying motivated despite hardship

-Colonel Greg Gadson has survived the very worst of war, but this highly decorated American soldier has not been defeated by unfortunate circumstance.
+Retired Colonel Greg Gadson has survived the very worst of war, but this highly-decorated American soldier has not been defeated by unfortunate circumstances.
 Instead, his life is a portrait of courage in the face of great adversity.
 Gadson understands that hard work and determination are key factors in overcoming life-altering setbacks.
 His biggest challenge happened in Iraq when an IED attack led to both of his legs being amputated above the knees.
 For anyone else, this might have been a defining moment, but he refused to be defined by the proverbial “hail of bullets.”

 Gadson speaks with fervor about the crucial role teamwork and camaraderie play when facing life’s obstacles.
 He applies his story of personal adversity to every level of an organization, showing how every team depends on every one of its players.
 The lessons he imparts are not just words; his life was saved by the application of these same lessons.
 As an Army commander, he has been responsible for the lives of his men, and—thanks to the training, preparedness, and professionalism he teaches and practices—his life was saved by those same men.
 Few people understand the value of teamwork and support better than Colonel Greg Gadson.